 "To play so well defensively for 55 minutes and not finish really hurts, but we've got to turn the page."

 Turning that page should be tough, as No. 8 Georgia is coming off a 30-0 shutout of a future Blue Raider opponent, the Clemson Tigers.

 Georgia returns 10 starters from last year's Southeastern Conference champion team, which finished 13-1.

 Head coach Mark Richt is regarded in college football as one of the top coaches in the nation, as he has resurrected the program back to prominence.

 Defensively, the Blue Raiders will be up against the Bulldog quarterbacks - an offensive powerhouse.

-Georgia will start junior David Greene, who is 22-5 in See Georgia, 6
+Georgia will start junior David Greene, who is 22-5 in

+See Georgia, 6

-Running back Eugene Gross runs the ball against Florida Atlantic.
+Photo by Jamie Lorance | Staff Photographer Running back Eugene Gross runs the ball against Florida Atlantic.
 Gross will be a key player in the matchup against Georgia Saturday.

-Tennis team set to host 17th ProAm By Jonathon Long Staff Writer The Middle Tennessee tennis teams will host the 17th annual Pro-Am Tennis Classic on Sept.
-5 and 6 at the Buck Bouldin Tennis Center.
-The Pro-Am is the only fundraiser held by the tennis squads, and the members are looking forward to exceeding \$10,000 in donations this year.
+by the tennis squads, and the members are looking forward to exceeding \$10,000 in donations this year.

 Coach Dale Short expects one of the best turnouts of the past years with close to 100 parties participating in the event.
-The event has become popular because "it allows the tennis public to come out and see the team, many for the first time," Short Short said.
-The classic consists of a dinner party, tennis clinic exhibition match on Friday, while finishing up with doubles round robin play, lunch and awards ceremony on Saturday.
+The event has become popular because "it allows the tennis public to come out and see the team, many for the first time," Short said.

+The classic consists of a dinner party, tennis clinic exhibition and match on Friday, while finishing up with doubles round robin play, lunch and awards ceremony on Saturday.
 The tournament consists of current and former MT tennis players teaming up with amateurs from around the area.
 Prizes vary from tennis equipment to a vacation in Antillia.

 The event is sponsored by Morgan Keegan, Corky's, Jersey Mike's, the San Antonio Technological Center and Corporate Image Group.

-"It's [the classic] also a good way to get the community excited about the upcoming season," coach Short said.
-"With the fresh new talent and four of the top six players returning, the team is healthier and deeper and is looking forward to breaking their two year run of second place finishes."
-"It will be sad, this being the last Pro-Am as a team member," Trevor Short said Trevor Short also said that he will be back to play in future Pro-Am's, which is part of the tournaments tradition, according to senior Kirk Jackson.
+Trevor Short also said that he will be back to play in future Pro-Am's, which is part of the tournaments tradition, according to senior Kirk Jackson.

 "Seeing the former players and meeting the community makes the whole tournament fun and enjoyable" Jackson said.

 Former team member Oliver Forman who now plays on the Pro Tour, flew in from England just to participate in the event.

-"This is a fantastic event, and allows me to come back and get to know the new players," Forman, who is looking forward to winning his first Pro- Am, said.
-Other notable guests include three former All-Americans Paul Goebel, David McNamara and Julius Roberts.
-Those three and Forman will be involved in the exhibition on Though it is too late to participate, coach Short hopes that faculty and students will come out and support the tennis team and their commitment to winning. • Friday.
+"This is a fantastic event, and allows me to come back and get to know the new players," Forman, who is looking forward to winning his first Pro-Am, said.

+Card and a state

+Other notable guests include three former MT All-Americans

+Paul Goebel, David McNamara and Julius Roberts.
+Those three and Forman will be involved in the exhibition on Friday.

+Though it is too late to participate, coach Short hopes that faculty and students will come out and support the tennis team and their commitment to winning. ♦

+Moosemen prepare for upcoming fall lineup

+By David Hunter

+Staff Writer

-Moosemen prepare for upcoming fall lineup By David Hunter Staff Writer After a successful spring 2003 season that almost resulted in another USA Rugby South championship, the MTSU rugby team is gearing up for the fall season.
+After a successful spring 2003 season that almost resulted in another USA Rugby South championship, the MTSU rugby team is gearing up for the fall season.

 Besides getting ready for the fall season, head coach Tony Neely is also teaching a rugby class during the semester.
 He hopes to use the class to find new players and to teach people about the game.

-This is another way to raise awareness about rugby on campus," Neely said.
+"This is another way to raise awareness about rugby on campus," Neely said.